Generate a Self-Signed Certificate

 1. To generate a Self-Signed Certificate in the Authentication PKI certificate slot, from the Configure Digital Certificates screen, select the Authentication certificate type and click the Generate button:

 2. Warning!
 Certificate slots can hold only a single certificate at any given time.
 If a certificate is generated, loaded, or imported into a slot after one is already present, the new certificate will replace the old one.
 There is no warning, and this operation is irreversible.
-Please see Exporting a Certificate from a Populated Slot for instructions on exporting a certificate if you wish to keep the existing certificate before overwriting it.
+See Export a Certificate from a Populated Slot for instructions on exporting a certificate if you wish to keep the existing certificate before overwriting it.

 1. When prompted, enter the PIN for the Crescendo device, and click Submit: